 Indian Health Service California Area Office

-- Adults: Lower risk for heart disease, type 2 diabetes, some types of cancer and obesity.
+- Adults – Can lower risk for heart disease, type 2 diabetes, and some types of cancer.

-- Older adults – Lower risk of falls and improve cognitive functioning.
+- Older adults – Can lower risk of falls and improve cognition.